How can I protect my designs?

 This is the address for the online form in case the links above do not work for you.http://www.copyright.gov/forms/

 There is no guarantee that the copyright will be granted from the U.S. Copyright Office despite the fact that you paid the money.
 (The money will not be refunded if they refuse to give you a copyright.)

-If you do not apply for a Copyright, or do not receive a Copyright from the U.S. Copyright Office for the design, you can not take the person to court effectively even if they stole your idea.
+If you do not apply for Copyright or do not receive Copyright from the U.S. Copyright Office for the design, you can not take the person to court effectively even if they stole your idea.

 Keep in mind, that you automatically have Copyright by law for your unique idea or design.
-For this reason, you could always send them a "cease and desist" letter that either comes from your "desk" or from you lawyer's desk.
-In essence, a "cease and desist" letter threatens the person (in a polite, firm and business like manner) that you will sue them if the do not stop copying your design.
+For this reason, you could always send them a "cease and desist" letter that either comes from your "desk" or from your lawyer's desk.
+In essence, a "cease and desist" letter threatens the person (in a polite, firm, and business-like manner) that you will sue them if they do not stop copying your design.

 Keep in mind that the "cease and desist" is only a threat.
 (Read more about "Cease and Desist letters" in a future blog.)
 It is just like "yelling" at the person on paper hoping that they will stop using your idea.
 Maybe they didn't even know about your design ideas or they will feel threatened enough by the "cease and desist" letter to stop.
 They may not even realize that they are infringing on your unique design or ideas.

 The best protection for your ideas is constant innovation.
 The more your work reflects your unique aesthetic and technical innovations the less likely that person can or would copy you.